 Being the pioneer of off-the-beaten-track walking tours in Japan, we sat down and chatted with WalkJapan's CEO Paul Christie to talk about first-time travels, ultimate travel tips, the best ways to explore and maximise our future Japan trips and more!

 Did I ever say that?
 I do have a great love of the country and its people.
 Both have been very kind to me and I appreciate it all the more as I become increasingly attuned to the ways of its society and, as a businessman, its bureaucracy.
 I feel very much at home in Japan and always look forward to returning from business trips overseas.
 So I suppose I must have become a Japanophile of sorts.
+Walk Japan's main mission is to deliver the most authentic Japanese experience from the first inquiry until after the tour.
+Can you tell us more about Walk Japan?

 Can you share with us an interesting fact about the first time you went there?
 How about your most memorable memory to date?